couchbaselabs/Linq2Couchbase/docs/null-missing-valued.md

 # Testing For NULL And MISSING Attributes

+> [NOTE]
+> The documetation has been updated to reflect that the product name for N1QL has been changed to SQL++, however, the source itself may still use the name N1QL.

-Like SQL, N1QL allows you to test for NULL values in your queries.
-Additionally, N1QL adds the concept of MISSING, which means that the attribute isn't present in the document.
+Like SQL, SQL++ allows you to test for NULL values in your queries.
+Additionally, SQL++ adds the concept of MISSING, which means that the attribute isn't present in the document.
 NULL means that the attribute is present in the document, but set specifically to null.

 ## Testing For NULL